OSHA Workplace Injury Research

-OSHA has documented 22 severe cases of allergic and irritant dermatitis that required hospitalization.
-These reactions frequently impact multiple body parts, including the hands, arms, and face, often leaving workers with painful inflammation that disrupts their ability to perform basic tasks.
+OSHA recorded 22 severe cases of acute allergic and irritant dermatitis between 2015 and 2025.
+These incidents frequently impact your hands, arms, and face, often leaving you unable to perform basic manual tasks during your recovery.

 Reported Projected